tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability.md

 preserve evidence that will stand up later.
 Evidentiary capability shares its instinct and narrows it: not "can we preserve evidence" but "can the evidence we preserve separate malice from its legitimate twins", computed as a property of the architecture rather than assessed by a reviewer's judgement.
-The novelty is modest and worth stating plainly, the discrimination among competing benign explanations, and the treatment of ordinary operational disorder as the substrate the determination has to survive.
+The novelty is narrow, and better named than dressed up: the discrimination among competing benign explanations, and the treatment of ordinary operational disorder as the substrate the determination has to survive.

 *Last updated: 12 July 2026*